L1chik/functional_programming/README.md

 >
 Parser constructs tree of nodes with each node representing a token.
 Ast is a recursive tree structure of token nodes, the root node is a token, which contains child that are also tokens.

 >* Building the evaluator
+>
+AST is contructed -> parses each node in the node tree recursively and arrives at the final value.
+>
 >* Error handling
 >* Building CLI